Rain garden is very desirable.

 This is important if the soil around your garden is unclean, thereby contaminating your clean water should it drain into it.

-If you opt not to add this feature, your garden will be self-contained; make sure the plants selected can withstand excess water.
+If you opt not to add this feature, your garden will be self-contained (or in a greenhouse); make sure the plants selected can withstand excess water.

 We saw an excellent display about how to make a rain garden and about rain harvesting at the Discovery Center in Milwaukee if you are ever in the area.